Gallup is a Famous Shopping Stop on Historic Route 66

 Browsing the shelves overflowing with western gear, Native American art, pottery, baskets, and turquoise jewelry, I bought a pair of earrings for a friend.
 Did you know that trading posts were mini banks, general stores, and even pawnshops?

 Gallup Memorial Court House Plaza

 Searching for more art murals, I found myself at the Gallup Memorial Court House Plaza.
-I wandered through the vertical memorial pillars honoring Gallup’s veterans of World War I, World War II, Korean War, Vietnam, Gulf Wars, and the World War II Navajo Code Talkers.
+I wandered through the vertical memorial pillars honoring Gallup’s veterans of World War I, World War II, the Korean War, Vietnam, the Gulf Wars, and the World War II Navajo Code Talkers.

 Also, there is one pillar honoring a Gallup resident, the only American of Japanese heritage in the Korean War to receive the Medal of Honor.
 Next to the Veteran’s Memorial Pillars is a cool display of Sun Daggers.

 The Sun Daggers look north to Chaco Canyon, where the sun determines the time and length of the growing season.
 For Native Americans, as the sun rises in the east and sets in the west, it casts a shadow and marks all the historical events, like the Great Coal Strike in 1933.

 I enjoyed walking around and seeing all the significant events in Gallup, New Mexico.

 Since I finished searching for art murals, I headed back to my room at the historic El Rancho Hotel right on old Route 66.
 When you walk through the doors, you are walking in the footsteps of the Hollywood elite.

 The lobby is inviting with colorful western decor, a huge fireplace, and rustic twin staircases.
 You can spend quite a bit of time looking at all the treasures and Hollywood artifacts displayed around the lobby.